saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 making extra copies, and wipes what it can before letting memory go.

 It cannot protect you from someone who already controls your computer.
-If malware is running as you, or someone has your unlocked machine, no memory setting saves you.
+If malware is running under your account, or someone is sitting at your unlocked computer, no memory setting can save you.